bow/crimson/README.md

 ### As a command line tool

-The general command is `crimson {program_name}` and by default the output is written to `stdout`.
+The general command is `crimson {tool_name}`.
+By default, the output is written to `stdout`.
 For example, to use the `picard` parser, you would execute:

 ```shell
 $ crimson picard /path/to/a/picard.metrics
 ```

-You can also specify a file name directly to write to a file.
-The following command will write the output to a file named ``converted.json``:
+You can also write to a file directly by specifying a file name.
+The following command writes the output to a file named ``converted.json``:

 ```shell
 $ crimson picard /path/to/a/picard.metrics converted.json
 ```

 Some parsers may also accept additional input format.
-The FastQC parser, for example, also works if you specify a path to a FastQC output directory:
+The FastQC parser, for example, also accepts a path to a FastQC output directory as its input:

 ```shell
 $ crimson fastqc /path/to/a/fastqc/dir
 ```

-or path to a zipped result:
+It also accepts a path to a zipped result:

 ```shell
 $ crimson fastqc /path/to/a/fastqc_result.zip